Information for patients

 CT scan

 A CT scan is an X-ray test that takes detailed images of the inside of your body.
-It is performed while you lie on a table.
-The table passes through the CT scanner, which is a large doughnut shaped machine, you will pass through this hole while you lay on the table.
+It is performed while you lie down on a table that will move through the scanner.

 What will happen at my hospital appointment?

-Any results from tests carried out by the RDS will be discussed with you and explained in detail by either telephone, letter or a face-to-face hospital appointment.
+Any results from tests carried out by the RDS service will be discussed with you and explained in detail.
+This can be by telephone, letter or a face-to-face hospital appointment.

 The specialist team often give people a lot of information during their hospital appointment.
 Because of this, many people find it useful to bring a family member or friend with them.